 Agent teams are an experimental feature where a lead agent coordinates multiple teammate agents working in parallel.
 Enabled via CLAUDE_CODE_EXPERIMENTAL_AGENT_TEAMS=1, teams share a task list and mailbox for coordination.
 The lead can operate in delegate mode (coordination only) or default mode (can also use tools).
 See our Agent Teams Guide.

 Based on production metrics: 100+ hours per year in developer time.
-Key achievements include 370x hook optimization, 47-70% token savings per branch, and 88.2% skill activation accuracy.
+Key achievements include 240+ proven patterns, 47-70% token savings per branch, and 25 hook events for full workflow automation.

 | Metric | Result |